Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 apache-airflow-providers-snowflake
 ```

-Next, open up the Dockerfile in your Airflow folder and copy and paste the following code block to create a virtual environment for dbt along with the adapter to connect to Snowflake.
+Next, open up the Dockerfile in your Airflow folder and copy and paste the following code block to overwrite your existing Dockerfile.
+These changes will create a virtual environment for dbt along with the adapter to connect to Snowflake.
 It’s recommended to use a virtual environment because dbt and Airflow can have conflicting dependencies.

 ```
+# syntax=quay.io/astronomer/airflow-extensions:latest

+FROM quay.io/astronomer/astro-runtime:9.1.0-python-3.9-base

 RUN python -m venv dbt_venv && source dbt_venv/bin/activate && pip install --no-cache-dir dbt-snowflake && deactivate
 ```